 Once you start working as a barber in New Jersey, you’ll want to do everything you can to stay on top of renewal.
 Here’s the skinny on renewing in New Jersey: This must be done every two years in even-numbered years, and includes a fee of $60.
 This license renewal falls under the cosmetology license for this state.
 So you will have to visit the New Jersey State Board of Cosmetology for complete information.
 Continuing education courses are not a requirement for renewal.

-New Jersey Board of Cosmetology & Hairstyling
+Contact the New Jersey State Board of Barbering

 The New Jersey State Board of Cosmetology can help you with updating your name or change of address information, acquiring out-of-state licensing, renewal and other useful forms, as well as answer other questions about obtaining a New Jersey cosmetology license.
 Barbers have found a fertile ground in New Jersey.
 The industry is expanding in very promising ways catering to all kinds of customers.
 Those who seek to make barbering a career choice have a couple of areas to satisfy their curiosity.